According to the Society for General Microbiology, some bacteria divide every 20 minutes at the right temperatures and with the right nutrients.

 Here are some tips for keeping these spots clean:

-- Use disinfectant wipes on the faucet, refrigerator surfaces, and countertop.
+- Use disinfectant wipes on the faucet, refrigerator surfaces, and countertops.

 - Heat damp sponges in the microwave for a minute to kill bacteria.